pierre-vigier/Perl6-Math-Matrix/README.md

 ### new-zero

-This method is a constructor that returns an zero matrix of the size given in parameter.
+This method is a constructor that returns an empty matrix of the size given in parameter.
 If only one parameter is given, the matrix is quadratic.
 All the cells are set to 0.

     say Math::Matrix.new-zero( 3, 4 ) :

     0 0 0 0
     0 0 0 0
     0 0 0 0

+    say Math::Matrix.new-zero( 2 ) :

+    0 0
+    0 0

 ### new-identity